 Boston Harbor: Clean Water Act Case.
 The Authority continues to be a defendant in the Clean Water Act Case, along with BWSC and the Commonwealth, in a consolidated lawsuit brought in the District Court by the United States, acting at the request of EPA, and certain citizen groups, suing the Authority and other defendants for violations of NPDES permit conditions and certain terms of outstanding administrative orders previously issued by EPA.
-With the completion of the last battery of secondary treatment at the Deer Island Treatment Plant, the District Court allowed the Authority's motion to reduce District Court oversight, for the most part, to CSO related requirements.
-See "Capital Improvement Program - Major Capital Projects - Wastewater Projects - Combined Sewer Overflows."
+The District Court's oversight, for the most part, now is limited to CSO related requirements.
+See "Capital Improvement Program - Capital Projects in FY15 CIP - Wastewater Projects - Combined Sewer Overflows."
 Since 1988, no penalties have been awarded or imposed against the Authority by the District Court in the lawsuit and there are no pending requests for assessments of penalties against the Authority with respect to the Clean Water Act Case.

 Other Environmental Litigation.
 The Authority's activities and projects in connection with the ongoing operation and maintenance of the Waterworks System and the Sewer System give rise, from time to time, to actions brought against the Authority under federal and state environmental legislation and regulations.
-To date, none of these actions have led to a judicial determination materially affecting the Authority's programs or the Authority's ability to proceed in accordance with schedules mandated in the Clean Water Act Case.
+There are no outstanding actions that would likely have a material adverse effect on the Systems or the Authority's programs, other than the Clean Water Act Case.

 Other Regulatory and Compliance Matters.
-In addition to program requirements of the Clean Water Act already reflected in the Permit and the Clean Water Act Case, other regulatory requirements under federal and state law may impose additional operating requirements on the Authority.
+In addition to program requirements of the Clean Water Act already reflected in the DITP Permit, the Clinton Permit and the Clean Water Act Case, other regulatory requirements under federal and state law may impose additional operating requirements on the Authority.